 |Average rating||The average of all the app's merchant ratings from the Shopify App Store.|

 The earnings amount refers to how much an app developer has been paid.
 It includes both paid out amounts and pending payments, and it reflects the deduction of Shopify's revenue share and any application credits.
+Your share of the revenue is defined in the Shopify Partner revenue share agreement.

 Payments occur after a merchant has paid their Shopify invoice.
 The payment schedule depends on the type of charges made by the app: